kgish/gishtech.com/README.md

 In order to be able to preload the image you will have to know what this name is.
 That's where asset maps come into play.

-[Broccili-asset-rev](https://github.com/rickharrison/broccoli-asset-rev) is a Broccoli plugin used by Ember to add fingerprint checksums to your files and update the source to reflect the new filenames.
+[Broccili-asset-rev](https://github.com/rickharrison/broccoli-asset-rev) is a Broccoli plugin used by Ember.js to add fingerprint checksums to your files and update the source to reflect the new filenames.
 By default it does not generate as asset map, so you need to enable it by including the following option in `ember-cli-build.js`: